 - ability to clearly communicate a candidate's knowledge and application of accounting principles and practices during assessment.

-As the official working language of the International Federation of Accountants (IFAC) is English, all content and exams developed by CPA Australia will be delivered in English language only and requests for materials in other languages will not be accepted.
+As the official working language of the International Federation of Accountants (IFAC) is English, all content and exams developed by CPA Australia will be delivered in English language only.
+Requests for materials in other languages will not be accepted.

 Any reasonable change to study guide or exam conditions made to accommodate a candidate with a verified disability or medical requirement.

-Candidates will need to observe the Reasonable Adjustment closing dates published on the CPA Australia website.
+You will need to observe the Reasonable Adjustment closing dates published on our Important dates and fees page.

 CPA Australia will not be able to accommodate Reasonable Adjustment applications submitted after the applicable closing dates.

-Candidates who wish to request a Reasonable Adjustment for their study guide or exam must provide a completed Reasonable Adjustment application form as well as supporting documentation from their medical practitioner detailing their disability or medical condition.
-The documentation must clearly demonstrate how these conditions are expected to impact on their ability to study or take their exam under standard conditions.
+If you wish to request a Reasonable Adjustment for your study guide or exam, you must provide a completed Reasonable Adjustment application form as well as supporting documentation from a medical practitioner detailing your disability or medical condition.
+The documentation must clearly demonstrate how these conditions are expected to impact on your ability to study or take your exam under standard conditions.

-Candidates must submit their application and supporting medical documentation via email to [email protected].
+You must submit your application and supporting medical documentation via email to [email protected].